 He received his B.A. with a double major in chemistry and religion from Carleton College, and his M.A. and Ph.D. in religion (theology & ethics) from Duke University.
-A native of Chicago (the city, not the suburbs), he is active in Catholic music ministry, in running groups in the DC area, and as a member of the Board of Directors of the Common Market, a consumer food cooperative in Frederick, Maryland, where he was Board President for 8 years.
+A native of Chicago (the city, not the suburbs), Dr. Cloutier resides in Hyattsville with his wife, Melissa, who teaches ethics in CUA's philosophy department.
+They share a love of music ministry, hiking, baseball, and her father's Italian cooking.
+Dr. Cloutier also served for 10 years (8 as president) on the Board of Directors of the Common Market, Frederick, Maryland's local consumer food co-operative.

 The Vice of Luxury

 Georgetown University Press, 2015Learn More